mulle-sde/mulle-match/README.md

 ```

 A *patternfile* resides in either the `ignore.d` folder or the
 `match.d` folder.
-It's filename is composed of three segments.
+Its filename is composed of three
+segments: `priority-type--category`.

 The first digits-only segment is there to prioritize patternfiles.
-Lower
-numbers are matched before higher numbers (`ls` sorting)
+Lower numbers are matched before higher numbers (`ls` sorting).
-.
 The second segment gives the *type* of the file.
 And the last segment
 is the *category* of the file.
 A *type* is required, a *category* is optional.

 ![](dox/mulle-match-match.png)